MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 1. Select **Next** > **Next** > **Next**.
 Select **cluster1** with option **All servers in the cluster** for deployment targets.
 Select **Next** > **Finish**.
 Select **Activate Changes**.
 1. Switch to **Control** tab and check **weblogic-cafe** from deployments table.
 Select **Start** with option **Servicing all requests** > **Yes**.
 Wait for a while and refresh the page, until you see the state of deployment *weblogic-cafe* is **Active**.
 Switch to **Monitoring** tab and verify that the context root of the deployed application is */weblogic-cafe*.
 Keep the WLS admin console open, you use it later for further configuration.

-Repeat the same steps in WebLogic Server Administration Console, but for the secondary cluster.
+Repeat the same steps in WebLogic Server Administration Console, but for the secondary cluster in East US.

 ### Update Frontend Host